1. ‘Damn Country Music’ – (Jessi Alexander, Cary Barlowe, Josh Thompson)

 Aptly, the title-track for his new album is another tribute to his late grandpa, inspired by his final words in the hospital - “This ain't my last rodeo”.
 Green has performed the song a number of times in recent weeks, with the ‘Different ‘Round Here’ hitmaker emphasising how his papaw's statement have impacted him, “It stuck with me for a long time”.

 ‘Hell Of A Way To Go’ was expected to be one of the lead singles off Green's upcoming follow-up to 2021's Behind The Bar, as were other recently released tracks, such as ‘Miles On Main’, ‘I Hope She's Drinkin’ Tonight’, ‘Get Back Home’ and ‘Wild Woman’.
-However, interestingly, none of these songs are set to feature.
+However, interestingly, none of these songs ended up featuring.

 In August, he dropped ‘Mississippi Or Me’, a song he first performed around four years ago.
-The celebrated track has been a long-time hit with fans, and ‘Mississippi Or Me’ is therefore unsurprisingly due to be included on the new project.
+The celebrated track has been a long-time hit with fans, and ‘Mississippi Or Me’ has therefore unsurprisingly been included on the new project.

 In April, the man known affectionately by fans as ‘Duckman’ shared an introspective, heartfelt tribute to way he grew up and the appreciation he has for the simple life he so often champions through his music, entitled, ‘Raised Up Right’.

-Excitingly, Riley Green then confirmed he'd be releasing ‘Raised Up Right’ and ‘God Made a Good ‘Ol Boy’ on April 21, both of which will appear on the new album.
+Excitingly, Riley Green then confirmed he'd be releasing ‘Raised Up Right’ and ‘God Made a Good ‘Ol Boy’ on April 21, both of which appear on the celebrated new album.